-The blue cables are contact closure/TTL "input" cables that are used to power the unit down (see Section 3.2.2.i) via a signal from an external device to the detector.
+The blue cables are contact closure/TTL "input" cables that are used to power the unit down (see Section 3.2.2.h) via a signal from an external device to the detector.
 If the TTL signal is used please make sure to use the correct polarity identified on the cable.

-d) Connecting the USB / RS232 Port
+d) Connecting the RS232 Port

-If a computer is used to control the detector, the detector should be connected to the computer via the USB port or via the RS232 port using supplied cables.
+If a computer is used to control the detector, the detector should be connected to the computer via a free RS232 port using supplied cable.
 In this mode, this avoids also to use an A/D convertor to convert the Analog Signal from the detector.
+Please note that the RS232 Communication is an option and requires to be enabled prior to use any drivers.
+This option can be activated at any time (contact your local distributor).

-The software drivers for Chromatography System (i.e ChemStation, EZChrom Elite...) available are detailed in Appendix 5.
+The software drivers for Chromatography System (i.e ChemStation, EZChrom Elite...) available are detailed in Appendix 4.